ArtemiePirnau/react-employees-app/README.md

 The application was made with basic knowledge of React, such as: props, class components, functional components, events, personal events, hooks.

-The project was done after a break.
+The project was done after a break, that's why i've used basic knowledge.

 # Installation
 First of all install all npm packages with the command: